ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>Skip a health check of your master before reloading or rebooting your worker nodes.</dd>

 <dt><code>-f</code></dt>
-<dd>Force the command to run with no user prompts.
-This value is optional.</dd>
+<dd>Optional: Force the command to run with no user prompts.</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>
 </dl>

 **Example**: